 - Social media budgets are small or requested as needed for many utilities.

 - Most respondents expect staffing and budgets to remain the same in the next 12 months.

 - Respondents want more user-generated content from employees and for the customer service centers to play a larger role in social media engagement.

 Figure 3 shows that more than half of respondents didn’t think that they were receiving sufficient resources for their social media efforts.
 With more staff and larger budgets, they could produce more valuable and creative content.
 On the other hand, 48% of respondents felt strongly that their leadership is supportive of their efforts.
 Continuing to show the value of social media and planning how to use more resources may help those who already have the support of leadership.
 But until social media staff gain more resources, they’ll have to continue to find efficient ways to communicate and connect with customers through social media on their own.

 Content planning.
 One way of improving operations is to use a detailed editorial calendar.
 Forty-one percent of respondents have no formal editorial calendar or planning process, are in the process of developing an editorial calendar, or set just an annual calendar.
 Some respondents said that planning has been helpful in becoming more successful.
 One respondent said, “We have also drafted an entire digital plan for 2021, so while it hasn’t proven to be a success, just having something on paper to lead our strategy so far has been hugely successful.”

-Our report Strategies for effective internal communications: How to inform and engage employees discusses in detail how to set up an editorial calendar and content review process.
-Video clips in our report Utility content strategy tips from the experts show how utility and non-utility content strategists use these tools.
+Our report The essentials for effective internal communications discusses in detail how to set up an editorial calendar and content review process.
+Video clips in our report 7 steps for building your utility’s content strategy show how utility and non-utility content strategists use these tools.

 About the Social Media Survey